This post contains affiliate links that I could make commission off of. All opinions are my own.

 I’ve talked before about how to give out content upgrades fo’ free, but that involves a redirection away from your blog post.
 Not ideal, but it’s doable when you’ve got a nonexistent budget.

 First things first, let’s set up your list!
-I have one list called And Possibly Dinosaurs Newsletter that I use for content upgrade deliveries and newsletters each week.
+In MailChimp, it’s called an Audience.
+I have one audience called And Possibly Dinosaurs Newsletter that I use for content upgrade deliveries and newsletters each week.

-You could create a new list for each content upgrade, but then you’d have to send out 50 of different copies of your newsletter if you had 50 different content upgrades.
-So, you want to use the same list for everything, but you still need something to trigger an automated email.
+You could create a new audience for each content upgrade, but then you’d have to send out 50 of different copies of your newsletter if you had 50 different content upgrades.
+So, you want to use the same audience for everything, but you still need something to trigger an automated email.
 To do this, you’ll use groups!
-You can create one group per content upgrade, so a) Mailchimp can trigger the correct email to go out to your new subscriber, but also b) so you can see what content upgrades are the most popular.
+You can create one group per content upgrade, so a) MailChimp can trigger the correct email to go out to your new subscriber, but also b) so you can see what content upgrades are the most popular.

 Create Your Group(s)

-Once you’ve got your list set up, we’ll need to create some groups for your content upgrades!
+Once you’ve got your audience set up, we’ll need to create some groups for your content upgrades!

-At the top of the page, go to Lists, then click on the name of your list to see more details.
-In the menu below the title of your list, click on Manage Subscribers > Groups.
+At the top of the page, go to Audience, then find the drop-down to the right that says Manage Audience.
+Select Manage Contacts from the drop-down.
+On the new page, scroll down and click on Groups.
 Before you can create a group, you’ll need to create a section that organizes your groups.

 To create this section, click on Create Groups.
 Title it whatever you want (I simply call mine Content Upgrades.
 The simpler the better, in my opinion.)
 Then, create as many Groups as you have content upgrades for.
 (If you only have one, simply click on the minus sign next to the extras to delete them.)